TheBuilderDAO/kafe/.github/PULL_REQUEST_TEMPLATE/guide_pull_request_template.md.md

 # Guide Outline

 > Provide a one or two paragraph outline of your guide.
-You should mention the overall topic, and what you expect learners to acheive when completing your guide.
+You should mention the overall topic, and what you expect learners to achieve when completing your guide.

 ## Link to Proposal